AKAD0/FFM_XOR/README.md

 \end{aligned}
 $$

-The input function $z$ is a default affine transformation allowing learning algorythm to manipulate data to find representation that reduces error. \
+The input function $z$ is a default affine transformation allowing learning algorithm to manipulate data to find representation that reduces error. \
 Activation function is applied to every element in the vector.

 ### > Input layer: